Read variables from environment or files into dataclasses

 Read variables from the environment or files into dataclasses.

-library allows reading variables either from the environment variables or files (which are typically used by e.g. docker secrets), thus keeping code used for development and production environments as close to each other as possible.
+While it is convenient to configure applications using environment variables during development, it is advised not to store sensitive information such as passwords in environment variables in production environments.
+The envee library allows reading variables either from the environment variables or files (which are typically used by e.g. docker secrets), thus keeping code used for development and production environments as close to each other as possible.

 Usage

-Variables to read from the environment are declared using classes annotated with the @envee.environment
+Variables to read from the environment are declared using classes annotated with the @envee.environment decorator.
+Using envee.read() the fields of the classes are filled using the environment.

 Example: